Best Cordless Drill of 2021

 Best Overall Cordless Drill

 Kobalt KDD 1424A-03

-Unfortunately, this top-notch performance does come at a bit of a price and the Kobalt is one of the more expensive cordless drills of the group.
-Even with its higher price, it also only includes a single battery, which can be quite frustrating, as it means you are forced to stop for over an hour to let it recharge if it dies in the middle of a project.
-It also is one of the heavier drills and it can be a little more difficult to swap batteries on, but it is our top recommendation for anyone who wants a powerful cordless drill that can handle every project you throw at it.
+Unfortunately, this top-notch performance is accompanied by a hefty price tag.
+The Kobalt is one of the more expensive cordless drills of the group.
+Even with its higher price, it only includes a single battery.
+This can be frustrating if it dies in the middle of a project because you are forced to stop for over an hour to let it recharge.
+It is one of the heavier drills, and swapping batteries can be a bit difficult.
+Even so, it is our top recommendation for anyone who wants a powerful cordless drill that can tackle any project you throw at it.

 Read Full Review: Kobalt KDD 1424A-03

 Though it is at a disadvantage with its lower voltage, this 12-volt drill packed a surprising punch and did well in our tests.
 It performed well in our drilling test, powering through the steel sheets and operating the 5" hole saw without much struggle.
 It did a great job of driving screws in and is solidly convenient to use.
 This compact drill includes two different size batteries, so depending on your needs you can maximize its runtime or its portability.

 Our lag screw test proved that this drill lacked the power of the higher voltage models.
 It could drive in the larger lag screws, but with some difficulty.
 The M12 includes an additional extra-large battery but is expensive for a 12-volt model.
 If you like the compact nature of a 12-volt drill but still want the power to handle more challenging drilling tasks, then the M12 FUEL is the perfect choice for you.